stupidsong/interests/README.md

 <details>
 <summary> important note!! please read before making any assumptions. .ᐟ.ᐟ</summary>
-<p align="center"> if any of these media feature problematic creators, actors, or contributors, <b>please</b> know that i do not support them or their actions. my enjoyment of these works is not an endorsement of the people behind them.</p>
+<p align="center"> if any of these media feature problematic creators, actors, or other, <b>please</b> know that i do not support them or their actions. my enjoyment of these works is not an endorsement of the people behind them.</p>
 </details>